scale-it/algo-builder-templates/htlc/README.md

 After that click on the `Withdraw HTLC Escrow`, the webpage will prompt for `receiever's address` and `secret`, Please provide the correct values to unlock and withdraw from the escrow successfully.

+If the receiver's address is not Alice's address, then the code will throw some error.
+The same applies to Bob's address during the escape condition.
+Also, the timeout value(3001) of the HTLC should also be kept in mind while executing the template.

 ### Adding private-net config to algosigner extension